nikkihiremath30-spec/Manual-Testing-Project/README.md

 # Manual-Testing-Project
-Performed manual testing on a web and mobile application to ensure quality and functionality.
+This is a sample manual testing project created based on my professional experience.
+It demonstartes test case design, defect reporting, and requriment traceability.